phpMv/ubiquity/docs/controller/controllers.rst

 php view loading
 ~~~~~~~~~~~~~~~~
-If the file extension is not specified, the **loadview** method loads a php file.
+If the file extension is not specified, the **loadView** method loads a php file.

 .. code-block:: php
    :caption: app/controllers/First.php